anhem/docker-tutorial/README.md

 # Docker - hands on tutorial

+Docker is a container environment that runs on top of the Linux Kernel.

+It mainly consists of instructions, layers, images and containers.

+* An instruction is a command such as RUN and COPY from a Dockerfile
+* A layer is the result of an executed instruction from a Dockerfile
+* An image is the sum of all layers created from a Dockerfile.
+All layers are read-only.
+* A container is the last layer on top of an image and is writeable.
+Multiple containers can be created from the same image.

+## Installation

 install docker for your OS.
 Linux distros usually get their installation through its package manager.

 [Mac installation](https://docs.docker.com/docker-for-mac/install/)